Detection and Segmentation of Custom Objects using High Distraction Photorealistic Synthetic Data: Introduction

 \subsection{Domain Randomization}

 The core idea behind Domain Randomization (DR) is to train a neural network to perform well on such a broad synthetic source domain that the model will generalize to the real-world target domain data.
 This method is relevant when the exact target domain is unknown, highly variant or hard to mimic.
 The scene is randomized in non-realistic ways to force the neural network to learn in two ways.
 First, it will learn the robust features of the scenes that are invariant in all randomizations.
-For example, if we randomize the lighting in the scene but keep the geometric structures constant, the network will learn to recognize the 3D structures and become more robust in unforeseen lighting situations.
-Second, the random sub-domains generated by the DR that are near to the target domain will teach the neural to analyze the target domain, without explicitly recreating it.
+For example, if we randomize the lighting in the scene but keep the geometric structures constant, the network will become more robust to unforeseen lighting situations.
+Second, the random sub-domains generated by the DR that are closer to the target domain will teach the neural network to analyze the target domain, without explicitly recreating it.
 For instance, ~\cite{tremblay2018training, tobin2017domain} apply DR techniques both to the scene structure (placing the objects) and to the textures.
 They use general basic objects (e.g. cube or pyramid without predefined texture) to create the variance they needed.
 In our case, we use photorealistic objects.